 Liquidity.
 The Company finances its working capital requirements through a combination of cash generated from operations, debt capital market issuances and bank loans for the acquisition of aircraft.
 See "Item 3.
-Key Information- Risk Factors-Risks Related to the Company-The Company Will Incur Significant Costs Acquiring New Aircraft and any instability in the Credit and Capital Markets Could Negatively Impact Ryanair's Ability to Obtain Financing on Acceptable Terms" for more information about risks relating to liquidity and capital resources.
-The Company had cash and liquid resources at March 31, 2018 and 2017 of €3,645.5 million and €4,128.5 million, respectively.
-The decrease at March 31, 2018 primarily reflects net capital expenditure of €1,470.6 million, shareholders returns of €829.1 million and debt repayments of €458.9 million, offset by the profit after tax of €1,450.2 million.
+Key Information-Risk Factors-Risks Related to the Company-The Company Will Incur Significant Costs Acquiring New Aircraft and any instability in the Credit and Capital Markets Could Negatively Impact Ryanair's Ability to Obtain Financing on Acceptable Terms" for more information about risks relating to liquidity and capital resources.
+The Company had cash and liquid resources at March 31, 2019 and 2018 of €3,160.0m and €3,645.5m, respectively.
+The decrease at March 31, 2019 primarily reflects net capital expenditure of €1,546.7m, shareholders returns of €560.5m and debt repayments of €422.8m, offset by a profit after tax of €885.0m.

-The Company's net cash inflows from operating activities in fiscal years 2018 and 2017 amounted to $\notin 2,233.2$ million and $\notin 1,927.2$ million, respectively.
-The $\notin 306.0$ million increase in net cash flows from operating activities for fiscal year 2018 compared to fiscal year 2017 was principally due to higher profit after tax of $\notin 134.3$ million, depreciation and receipts for future flights offset by a decrease in trade payables.
+The Company's net cash inflows from operating activities in fiscal years 2019 and 2018 amounted to $\[\epsilon \]$ 2,017.5m and $\[\epsilon \]$ 2,233.2m, respectively.
+The $\[\epsilon \]$ 215.7m decrease in net cash flows from operating activities for fiscal year 2019 compared to fiscal year 2018 was principally due to a lower profit after tax of $\[\epsilon \]$ 565.2m offset by an increase in trade payables.

-During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft, including advance payments in respect of new Boeing 737 aircraft and related flight equipment, payments on related indebtedness and payments of corporation tax, as well as share buy-backs of \in 829.1 million in fiscal year 2018 and \in 1,017.9 million in fiscal year 2017.
-Cash generated from operations and the issuance of \in 750 million in 1.125% unsecured Eurobonds with a 6.5-year tenor in February 2017 have been the primary source for these cash requirements.
+During the last two fiscal years, Ryanair's primary cash requirements have been for operating expenses, additional aircraft including advance payments in respect of new Boeing 737 aircraft and related flight equipment, payments on related indebtedness and payments of corporation tax as well as share buy-backs of €560.5m in fiscal year 2019 and

+€829.1m in fiscal year 2018.
+Cash generated from operations and the issuance of a €750m in 1.125% unsecured Eurobonds with a 6.5 year tenor in February 2017 have been the primary source for these cash requirements.